Biscom

-Biscom, Inc. is a privately held enterprise software company with headquarters in Westford, MA.
-Biscom’s primary focus is to provide secure document delivery solutions to regulated industries.
+Biscom, Inc. is a privately held software company founded in 1986.
+Headquartered in Westford, MA, its main focus is providing secure document delivery solutions to regulated industries.

+In March 2024, it was announced that the firm was acquired by Concord Technologies.

+Overview

 The company develops and markets fax server solutions that facilitate inbound and outbound electronic fax communications, as well as managed file transfer, enterprise file synchronization and sharing, and document conversion solutions.
-Biscom is known for its ability to scale to deliver millions of documents per day and for a history of reliability that is required for mission critical processes.
+It is known for its ability to scale to deliver millions of documents per day and for a history of reliability that is required for mission critical processes.

-Biscom was founded in 1986, by S.K.
-Ho, currently Biscom's Chairman.
-S.K.
-Ho was formerly the Director of Engineering at Wang Laboratories, where he designed and developed the Wang Word Processor and Wang Professional Image Systems; he holds nine major patents.
-Mr. Ho earned a BSME from Ordinance Engineering College in Taiwan and an MSEE from Drexel University.
+Founder and current Chairman of Biscom, S.K.
+Ho was previously the Director of Engineering at Wang Laboratories, where he designed and developed the Wang Word Processor and Wang Professional Image Systems; he holds nine major patents.
+Ho earned a BSME from Ordinance Engineering College in Taiwan and an MSEE from Drexel University.

 Biscom Launches Fax Server Industry

 Recognizing the opportunity to combine facsimile communications with computer applications, S.K.
 Ho left Wang Laboratories to found Biscom, Inc., and thus he launched the fax server industry.
-Early application of Biscom’s fax server, the FAXCOM Server, applied print output from mainframe applications to an electronic form, and merged this into a single TIFF document which could be delivered electronically via fax.
+Early application of Biscom's fax server, the FAXCOM Server, applied print output from mainframe applications to an electronic form, and merged this into a single TIFF document which could be delivered electronically via fax.
 This was a vast improvement over earlier processes in which the mainframe data would be printed to paper forms, and then mailed or sent via paper fax machine.

 Fax Server Industry Evolves

-Fax servers have continually evolved since 1986, supporting desktop faxing via email, via Web browser, via mobile applications, and via Application Programming Interfaces (APIs); integrating with directory services such as Microsoft’s Active Directory (and formerly Novell’s eDirectory); integrating with Voice over IP (VoIP) to support T.38 Fax over IP (FoIP); supporting paper-based faxing via multi function printers; enabling fax workflows with support for Optical Character Recognition (OCR) and barcode interpretation for rules based fax routing; and offering fax server capabilities in both premises and hosted solutions.
+Fax servers have continually evolved since 1986, supporting desktop faxing via email, via Web browser, via mobile applications, and via Application Programming Interfaces (APIs); integrating with directory services such as Microsoft's Active Directory (and formerly Novell's eDirectory); integrating with Voice over IP (VoIP) to support T.38 Fax over IP (FoIP); supporting paper-based faxing via multi function printers; enabling fax workflows with support for Optical Character Recognition (OCR) and barcode interpretation for rules based fax routing; and offering fax server capabilities in both premises and hosted solutions.